databuzzer/100-days-of-code/r1-log.md

 **Thoughts:** Feels good to start a project for real now, it's been on my mind for some time now.

 **Link to work:** Nothing to show yet.
 Projectlink on Github: https://github.com/databuzzer/100-days-of-code/

+**UPDATE:** Got a little work done, build the first web scraper for the first website.